VesaKelani/python-exercises/README.md

 # python-exercises

-python exercises I have done to strengthen my skills in python
+Python exercises I have done to strengthen my skills in python